MakerBox-NZ/stopgo/README.md

 # StopGo

+This project is being rewritten in Java to improve performance and platform support.
+You can follow our progress on this project at https://github.com/MakerBox-NZ/stopgo2

+## About Stopgo
 StopGo is a stop-motion animation application.
 It's goal is to be a simple and direct way to take a series of photographs, with onion-skinning, to create stop-motion animation.